netdata/netdata/web/server/README.md

 	ssl certificate = /etc/netdata/ssl/cert.pem
 ```

 The netdata must be able to read both files defined in the options inside the `netdata.conf`.
-Check the permission of the files(`ls -l /etc/netdata/ssl`) and change it(`chow -R netdata /etc/netdata/ssl/*`) case necessary.
+Check the permission of the files(`ls -l /etc/netdata/ssl`) to confirm that the netdata user has permission to read, cat it has not change the permissions(`chow -R netdata /etc/netdata/ssl/*`).

 TIP: The openssl when work with 4096 bits key will need more CPU to process the whole communication, this can be verified using